jdhitsolutions/PSJsonCredential/README.md

 The commands use the secure string convert cmdlets.
 These cmdlet rely on Windows crypto APIs to properly convert a secure string.
 The converted string can only be decrypted on the original computer.
 If the file is copied to another computer, the `ConvertTo-SecureString` command will fail.

-Because the json file is a plain text file, the user name will be visible.
-You should still take precautions to secure the json file.
+Because the json file is a plain text file, the user and computer name will be visible.
+You should still take precautions to secure and protect the json file.

 ### Important!